 Kayaking in Bai Tu Long

 The dry season in Bai Tu Long Bay is between October and March, while the wet season occurs from April to September.
-The weather in Bai Tu Long Bay is similar to Halong Bay weather, you can check here for an overview of climate in Bai Tu Long.
+The weather in Bai Tu Long Bay is similar to Halong Bay weather, you can check here for an overview of the climate in Bai Tu Long.

 Generally, Bai Tu Long Bay welcomes visitors throughout the year.
-However, the summertime from July to September is not recommended due to rainy seasons, which can lead to fierce storms and unstable weather.
+However, the summertime from July to September is not recommended due to the rainy seasons, which can lead to fierce storms and unstable weather.
 The high season of Bay Tu Long ranges between November and April.
 It’s time to do outdoor activities in cool and stable weather.